jspyeatt/training-react2/README.md

 can't predict the order.
 So it's best to do the arrow function signature.

 ### Video 35 - Build It: Adding State to Visibility Toggle
+We are going to redo the visibility toggle app as components.
+So we are changing playground/build-it-visibile.js

 ### Video 36 - Indecision State: Part 1